What's Holding You Back from Simplifying Your Home?

 Keeping things because you might need them one day.
 This on the surface is a tough one, because how do you know you'll never need those half-used batteries, old receipts, or that there wasn't some life-changing information in those unread newspapers or magazines.

 The truth is, most of the stuff that we keep, we don't need.
 That one day may never come.
 And often, when we do keep something 'just in case' and get to the point that we do think we could use it, we can't find it anyway.
 So we end up buying another one.

 Everyone fears throwing something out only to realise in six months, one year or five years down the line that they should have kept it.
 There will always be times when something that you have thrown out could have been useful.

-Not acknowledging that clutter is a problem
+Not acknowledging when clutter is a problem

-For some, actually taking ownership of the fact that there is a clutter problem can be terribly disconcerting and stir up feelings of uncomfortable embarrassment, which then manifest in denial issues.
+For some, taking ownership of the fact that there is a clutter problem can be disconcerting and stir up feelings of uncomfortable embarrassment, which then manifest in denial issues.
 Once we are in denial, we face yet another challenge, in that it's impossible to change what we don't acknowledge.

 If you refuse to believe that clutter is affecting you negatively, then nothing is going to change.
 So taking personal responsibility and being honest with ourselves is vital to any decluttering or editing process.

 Not living in the now